TLV - YTO

 • Which airlines offer Wi-Fi service onboard planes from Tel Aviv to Toronto?

-Only Air Canada offers inflight Wi-Fi service on the Tel Aviv to Toronto flight route.
+Air Canada, and SAUDIA offer inflight Wi-Fi service on the Tel Aviv to Toronto flight route.

 • Which aircraft models fly most regularly from Tel Aviv to Toronto?